technakal/developer-portfolio/README.md

 #### Priority 2

-- // TODO: Customize package.json so that `npm start` serves the app
 - Create an error.pug file to serve your errors
-  - TODO: Display the following items in a user-friendly way: - error.message - error.status - error.stack
+- Display the following items in a user-friendly way: - error.message - error.status - error.stack
 - Customize the style
   - Update or add at least three of the following CSS items:
     - color